What is this "BraveTart" you speak of?

 So he did.
 Week after week.
 We nicknamed our project BraveTart.
 Eventually we compromised on the cookbook issue by using those photos to start a blog.
 BraveTart became home to Rosco’s food photography and my recipes and writing.

 In the end, however, blogging caught up with us.

 In October of 2010, I received an offer to head up the pastry department of a restaurant that hadn’t even opened its doors yet.
-By the following summer, Rosco’s BraveTart portfolio landed him a plum job at an advertising firm out of state and Sarah Jane, my good friend, fellow baker and professional photographer took over as Pastry Paparazzi.
-The dynamic of the blog has evolved with these changes, but the basic formula remains the same.
+By the following summer, Rosco’s BraveTart portfolio landed him a plum job at an advertising firm out of state.
+Sarah Jane, my good friend, fellow baker and professional photographer took over as Pastry Paparazzi, and in 2012 I wound up with a cookbook deal (the irony is not lost on Rosco).

 BraveTart = Stella + Rosco & Sarah

 So, I’m Stella Parks.
 I graduated from the Culinary Institute of America in 2002.
 After a few years working in some really terrific restaurants, I had a quarter life crisis.
 Did I really want to play with chocolate for a living?
 So I gave my notice, cashed out my savings, and moved to Tokyo.

 Some people buy a fancy car.
 Some people have an irresponsible fling.
 Some people enroll in language school in Shinjuku.
 In any event, after a while I came to my senses and realized yes, of course I want to spend my life playing with chocolate.
 But instead of finding myself in debt for a Jaguar or nursing a broken heart, I gained functional fluency in Japanese.
 As far as life crises go, it was fairly productive.
 I moved back home to Lexington, Kentucky and have spent every day since baking something.